defi-wonderland/handbook/sites/wonderland/docs/development/solidity/onboarding/getting-started.md

 ## 🛰️ Comms

-- All the questions regarding the challenge or anything should go in the `#new-team-member-onboarding-channel` within the onboarding section in Wonderland's discord server.
+- All the questions regarding the challenge or anything should go in the `#new-team-member-onboarding-channel` within the onboarding section in Wonderland's Discord server.
 - Anyone who is available will answer your questions.

 ## 📎 Tracking